27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Public Bus

-Spain is actually really well connected by bus.
-On my first backpacking Spain trip I only took buses from A to B.
+Spain is really well connected by bus.
+On my first backpacking trip I only took buses from A to B.

-The buses are really affordable, and it is really straight forward.
-You can check always the bus schedules online, and everything is super easy and reliable.
+They’re affordable and straightforward.
+You can always check schedules online, and everything is reliable.

-Just pack a jacket for the bus when the AC is running.
-You can end up with a really bad cold; I was sick for 2 weeks after my bus ride from Sevilla to Madrid.
+In summer, count on air conditioning — perfect.
+Just pack a jacket for when the AC is blasting; I was sick for two weeks after my bus from Sevilla to Madrid.

-On Alsa.com and Omio.com you can find the schedules for buses around the country.
+On Alsa.com and Omio.com you’ll find bus schedules around the country.

 Train

-Make sure you check the train stations carefully.
-Destinations like Barcelona and Valencia have more than one main train station.
-I almost missed my train in Valencia because I mixed up the train stations.
+Check the stations carefully.
+Cities like Barcelona and Valencia have more than one main station.
+I almost missed my train in Valencia because I mixed them up.

-Renfe is the official train company in Spain.
-Check out their website for prices on Renfe.com.
+Renfe is the official train company.
+Check prices on Renfe.com.
+Omio.com is another resource we’ve used since 2018.

 Rental Cars

-Renting a car is another option.
-For me, it is the most flexible and easiest way to get around.
+Renting a car is the most flexible way to get around.

-In the big cities, having a car can be a pain due to reduced parking spots.
-And parking can be really expensive, on top of that.
-Actually, only in Barcelona and Madrid parking is annoying.
-Other cities like Granada and Valencia was fine for us.
+In the big cities a car can be a pain — parking is limited and expensive.
+Honestly, only Barcelona and Madrid are really annoying; Granada and Valencia were fine for us.

-If you would love to explore the coast line, a car is the epic option.
-You can only consider to park outside of the cities like Barcelona and Madrid.
+If you want to explore the coastline, a car is the epic option.
+Just plan to park outside cities like Barcelona and Madrid.

 I use Discover Cars to find deals.

-Hitch hiking is very safe and understood in Spain and Portugal too.
-It is mostly done by young people and foreigners, even-though it is forbidden by law.
+Hitchhiking is fairly safe and understood in Spain and Portugal.
+It’s mostly done by young people and foreigners, even though it’s technically against the law.

-I do not have a ton of experience with hitch hiking, so here is a guide to hitch hiking in Spain.
+I don’t have a ton of hitchhiking experience, so here’s a guide to hitchhiking in Spain.

-Read our guide on how to book hostels (with websites to use to score the cheapest prices)
+Read our guide on how to book hostels (with the websites that score the cheapest prices).
+If you’re new to hostels, give it a quick read.

 Hostel Guide

-We will show you how to book your hostel in a smart way, what to take into account and more smart tips.
-Here you find ALL our articles about hostels.
+We’ll show you how to book smart, what to look out for, and more.
+Here are ALL our articles about hostels.

-This list of the best Spanish Hostels, the 5 Star Hostels, will always stay up to date.
+This list of the best Spanish hostels — the 5 Star Hostels — will always stay up to date.
+We keep adding the greatest budget accommodations across the world, whether it’s a Design Hostel, Boutique Hostel, or Eco/Green Hostel.

-You can subscribe to our newsletter to get first news.
+You can subscribe to our newsletter for first news.

 Any questions?